 This course provides an overview of quality improvement in health care organizations.
 Quality management models, approaches, tools and techniques are presented in the context or organizational leadership and culture.
 Students cannot receive credit for both MGT 355 and HCA 355.

-Prerequisite: MGT 301 and MATH 240.
+Prerequisite: MGT 201 or MGT 301, and MATH 240.

 Offered: Annually.